chrizator/netattack2/README.md

 ## What can I do with it?
 ### SCANNING
-- Scan your network for active hosts, their operating syste, open ports and way more.
+- Scan your network for active hosts, their operating system, open ports and way more.
-- Scan for Access-Points and figure out encryption, WPS and other useful data.
+- Scan for Access-Points and figure out encryption type, WPS and other useful data.

 ### SPOOFING/SNIFFING
 - Simple ARP Spoofing